© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Yielden Castle: a motte and bailey castle, fishponds and associated enclosures is a scheduled monument protected by Historic England under reference 1013520.
 View the official record →

-Yielden Castle is a motte and bailey castle situated in Bedfordshire, England, dating to the Norman period following the Conquest of 1066.
+Yielden Castle is a motte and bailey castle located in Bedfordshire, England, representing a form of fortification characteristic of the Norman period and its aftermath.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013520.

 Yielden Castle: a motte and bailey castle, fishponds and associated enclosures is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013520.